 Taking the time to personalize your messaging will help your content resonate with the reader more… meaning they will be more likely to engage with you — and share, share, share!

 Your followers will also appreciate getting a different message for each network on which they follow you.
 Take one piece of content and break it out into multiple social media posts.
 Take an image from the content and post it to Facebook.
-Take a quote out of a blog post and tweet it.
+Take a quote out of a blog post and tweet it (just careful what you tweet).
 These are all great ways to keep your audience engaged and coming back for more.

 6. Lacking frequency and consistency of posting